Let’s get inTWENTional.

 - What changes do you want to make, based on the lessons from 2019 (don’t ignore them!)

 - How can you inject more positivity into your life?

 - How do you want to grow into yourself?

 - Where you will incorporate more innovation?

 - Where can you be more bold, curious & disruptive?

 - What will you say “No” to?

 - How will you spark more joy in your day to day?

-Write it out, type it, vision board it, draw it, colour it, meditate on it, sage it, feel it in your bones, share it with your mentor, think it.
+Write it out, type it, vision board it, draw it, colour it, meditate on it, sage it, feel it in your bones, share it with your mentor, think about affordable maid services in Fort Collins Co.
 Let it all marinate and see what comes up for you.

 “Habits are cobwebs at first; cables at last” – Chinese proverb.